-May is here and another school year is coming to an end.
-It’s the time of year when parents and caregivers of children stock up on items like sunscreen and bug spray to keep kids safe in the outdoors.
+As the school year comes to an end, parents and caregivers of children stock up on items like sunscreen and bug spray to keep kids safe in the outdoors.
 Kids may be spending more time at home after the school year ends, so it’s also a good time to look around the house for potential dangers indoors.

 Now is a good time to clean out the medicine cabinet.
 Reduce the risk of kids getting into medicine by getting rid of unused or expired medications.
 Local drop boxes are available locally at the following locations: Keene Police Dept., Cheshire County Sheriff’s Dept., Hinsdale Police Dept., Peterborough Police Dept., and CVS on West Street in Keene.